brave/brave-variations/src/proto/README.md

-The `protobuf-ts` library is chosen for typescript-based seed generator as it provides a robust mechanism to detect and report unknown fields and invalid values when parsing a content from object-like representation (such as JSON).
+The `protobuf-ts` library is chosen for typescript-based seed generator as it provides a robust mechanism to detect and report unknown fields and invalid values when parsing content from an object-like representation (such as JSON).

 However, the library targets `proto3`, while Variations proto files use `proto2`, causing `required` fields with default values to be omitted during